sigtrapgames/VrTunnellingPro-UE4/README.md

 VR Tunnelling Pro (VRTP) is the most advanced VR comfort solution for Unreal Engine 4.20+.
 It can be dropped in to almost any project for plug-and-play comfort options.
 It's developed by Sigtrap with support from Oculus, and currently supports Oculus Rift.

+*VRTP is currently in beta for UE4.*

 VRTP is designed not only as a plugin, but a platform for experimenting with and developing new comfort techniques.
 Familiarity with the source will allow developers to quickly implement new techniques.

 ## Quick Installation & Usage
 To use the plugin within your project:
-* Go to Releases to download the plugin for your Unreal Engine version
+* Go to [Releases](https://github.com/sigtrapgames/VrTunnellingPro-UE4/Releases) to download the plugin for your Unreal Engine version
 * Copy the plugin folder either to your project's /plugins folder
 * Alternatively, the plugin can be used as an engine plugin, by copying the folder into your engine version, under the plugins/marketplace folder
 * When you open UE4, either hit the Manage Plugins button that pops up, or select the Edit -> Plugins menu item